Skip to contents

 The process involves the following steps:

-1. Assign clusters to some group of patients
+1. Assign clusters to some group of observations

-2. Calculate all the pairwise similarities amongst all the already clustered and to-be-labeled patients
+2. Calculate all the pairwise similarities amongst all the already clustered and to-be-labeled observations

-3. Run the label propagation algorithm to predict cluster membership in the to-be-labeled patients
+3. Run the label propagation algorithm to predict cluster membership in the to-be-labeled observations

 All that aside, we show here a simple approach that involves assigning the clusters by a call to batch_snf, assembling a data list that has the training and testing set subjects, and feeding the results into a simple label propagating function, lp_solutions_matrix.